Red Mountain AVA

-Red Mountain is an American Viticultural Area (AVA) that encompasses the local region surrounding Red Mountain in Benton County, Washington.
-The viticultural area was formally recognized on June 11, 2001 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Lorne Jacobson of Hedges Cellars to establish an area known as "Red Mountain."
-It lies entirely within the Yakima Valley and vast Columbia Valley appellations and is a small AVA in the state at only 4040 acre in area and lies between Benton City and the City of West Richland.
-The area has more than 2225 acre under cultivation of primarily red varietals including Cabernet Sauvignon, Merlot, Sangiovese, Cabernet Franc and Syrah.
-The reputation of the area's wines has brought Red Mountain worldwide attention and acclaim for producing some of the most desired Washington State vintage wines.
+Red Mountain is an American Viticultural Area (AVA) located surrounding Red Mountain in Benton County, Washington between Benton City and the City of West Richland.
+It was established as the nation's 141st and the state's fifth appellation on April 10, 2001 by the Bureau of Alcohol, Tobacco and Firearms (ATF), Treasury after reviewing the petition submitted by Lorne Jacobson of Hedges Cellars proposing a viticultural area known as "Red Mountain."

+The small 4040 acre wine region was the initial sub-appellation entirely within the Yakima Valley and the third wine region established within the expansive Columbia Valley.
+As of 2025, there is more than 2382 acre being cultivated with primarily red varietals including Cabernet Sauvignon, Merlot, Sangiovese, Cabernet Franc and Syrah.
+The reputation of the Red Mountain's wines has brought worldwide attention and acclaim for producing some of the most desired Washington State vintages.